Definition - What does Dichorionic-Diamniotic Twins (DCDA) mean?

 Dizygotic DCDA twins

-In order for dizygotic DCDA twins to develop, two eggs must be present for fertilization.
-While this does occur naturally, it is rare.
-However, this type of pregnancy is common with fertility treatments such as intrauterine insemination (IUI) or in vitro fertilization (IVF) when multiple eggs are either present (in the case of IUI) or fertilized and transferred to the uterus as embryos (in the case of IVF).
+For dizygotic DCDA twins to develop, two eggs must be present for fertilization.
+Dizygotic twins are two separate fertilized eggs.
+While this type of twin pregnancy may occur naturally, it is rare.
+However, it can be more common with fertility treatments such as intrauterine insemination (IUI) or in vitro fertilization (IVF) when multiple eggs are either present (as in the case of IUI) or fertilized and transferred to the uterus as embryos (as occurs in IVF).

-Multiple gestation pregnancies of two or more fetuses are a common result of both of these treatments.
+Multiple pregnancies with two or more fetuses are a common result of both of these treatments.

 Monozygotic DCDA twins

-In order for monozygotic DCDA twins to develop, one fertilized egg, called a zygote, splits into two separate entities in the 1-4 days following fertilization.
+For monozygotic DCDA twins to develop, one fertilized egg, called a zygote, splits into two separate entities 1-4 days following fertilization.
 This treatment also occurs naturally and may be impacted by other variations of ART.
 However, it is a rarer occurrence, particularly with DCDA twins.

 Complications with DCDA twins

-While all twins carry a higher level of risk then a singleton pregnancy, DCDA twins are considered a lower risk multiples pregnancy.
+While all twins carry a higher level of risk than a singleton pregnancy, DCDA twin pregnancy is considered to be a lower-risk multiple pregnancy.
 Because each fetus is contained in its own sac, there is a reduced chance of entanglement or cross-contamination.

-However, the person pregnant with DCDA twins still faces additional pregnancy complications, including preeclampsia, gestational diabetes, or anemia.
+However, a woman pregnant with DCDA twins still faces additional pregnancy complications, such as preeclampsia, gestational diabetes, or anemia.

 - Dichorionic diamniotic twin pregnancy.
 (2019).